 - Income Statement: Quarterly and annual statements showing revenue, expenses, net income, and earnings

-- Cash Flow Statement: A statement with three sections, showing operating activities, investing activities, and financing activities
+- Cash Flow Statement: A statement that allows you to see how healthy your business is at a glance, containing three sections: operating activities, investing activities, and financing activities

 Stakeholders use these formal records to measure how effectively cash, assets, liabilities, and equity are being managed.
 If your business is in trouble, you should be able to spot it, troubleshoot, and problem-solve in time — provided your accounts are in order.
 Creditors, auditors, and the IRS also refer to these reports to measure profitability and ensure compliance.